Municipal Corporation (Elections) Act 1869

 The Municipal Corporation (Elections) Act 1869 (32 & 33 Vict. c.
-55), sometimes called the Municipal Franchise Act 1869 or the Municipal Corporation (Election) Act 1869, was an Act of the Parliament of the United Kingdom.
+55), sometimes called the Municipal Franchise Act 1869 or the Municipal Corporation (Election) Act 1869, was an act of the Parliament of the United Kingdom.

-The Bill for this Act was the Municipal Franchise Bill.
+The bill for this act was the Municipal Franchise Bill.
 Bill 85 was introduced by John Tomlinson Hibbert.

-Unmarried women ratepayers received the right to vote in local government elections in the Municipal Franchise Act 1869.
+Under this act of Parliament, unmarried women ratepayers received the right to vote in local government elections.
 This right was confirmed in the Local Government Act 1894 (56 & 57 Vict. c.
 73) and extended to include some married women.
 By 1900, more than 1 million women were registered to vote in local government elections in England.

 Sections 6 and 7 were repealed by section 12 of, and the Second Schedule to, the Municipal Elections Act 1875.